 Are you in Vegas and starting to get a little sick of drinking and gambling the whole day away?
 Don’t worry, just rent a car and drive 30 km (18 miles) southeast to Boulder City.
 First, driving through the area will allow you to experience the amazing desert, with the sun high in the sky, and sand and cactuses wherever you look.
 Second, Boulder City has something for history lovers, nature lovers, and adventure lovers alike.
-Just choose how you want to spend your time, as it has a huge variety of options.
-Here are the best things to do in Boulder City, Nevada!
+And if you’re wondering where to stay in Boulder City, then a range of interesting options are available to you - from the top hotels to the best Airbnbs in Boulder City.
+With your accommodation taken care of, you can go out and explore this great city.
+Check out the 13 best things to do in Boulder City, Nevada.

 1. Railroad Museum

 If you were ever curious about the history of the famous US railroad that used to run through the entire country, transporting gold, animals, and people since 1827, there is no better place for you than Boulder City.
 Nevada State Railroad Museum offers a big collection of locomotives, train cars, and photographs.
 You can also take the train, which is from 1930s; there’s no better way to experience the past.
 The train leaves from Nevada Southern Railway station (off Yucca Street).
 The ride is 11.25 km (7 miles) long (the trip is about 45 minutes) and takes you along the historic Boulder Branch Line.
 The trip will cost you 10 USD and admission to the museum is 6 USD.